 Apple Example if they lead with What and How instead of Why:

 - How.
 They’re beautifully designed, simple to use, and user friendly.

 This method is uninspiring.
 It only appeals to the ready-to-buy market.
 The people who are already sold.
 The people who are already educated about the market.
 The What and the How are simple reminders of what they already know.

-Note that Eugene Schwartz in Scientific Advertising would point out that it depends on market saturation and demand as to what you lead with.
+Note that Eugene Schwartz in Breakthrough Advertising would point out that it depends on market saturation and demand as to what you lead with.